Fillo468/Emotion-Recognition-Multimodal-Fusion-/README.md

 * arousal
 * signal quality score

-The final output is a structured feature table used for downstream machine learning experiments.
+The final output is a structured feature table used for machine learning experiments.

 This produces a compact physiological representation of the AMIGOS dataset, ready to be compared and fused with the vocal features extracted from the EMOVOME dataset.